hanzhi713/image-collage-maker/README.md

 If you want GPU acceleration, you need to install cupy.
 Please consult the [cupy documentation](https://docs.cupy.dev/en/stable/install.html).

-Then, you can either use GUI by running
+Then, you can either use the GUI by running or refer to the commandline usage.

 ```bash
 python gui.py